KSDunne/whisper_riding_school/README.md

 ### Benefits of Horse Riding

 Allows the site user to understand the benefits that go along with physical exercise and connection to an animal.
 The user might choose to take horse riding up as a hobby after reading these benefits.
+The titles of each benfit are links to pages that explain the benefits more.

 #### Benefits screenshot